urastogi885/beginner_tutorials/readme.md

 ```
 - The message-manipulator service takes an integer as an input if the number is even message is concatenated twice
 otherwise it is concatenated thrice.
-- Run the following example command:
+- For example:
 ```shell script
 rosservice call modifyMessageService 5
 ```

 ## Inspect TF Frames and Tree

-- In a new terminal, switch to the ROS workspace, and run these commands to view TF frames and tree:
+- In a new terminal, switch to the ROS workspace, and run these commands to view TF frames, tree, and transform:
 ```shell script
 cd <ROS Workspace>
 source devel/setup.bash